emcdo411/DSN-RCM-Integration/README.md

 ---

-### Changes Made to the Diagram
-1. **Removed Unnecessary Tags**: The original diagram used `<xaiArtifact>` tags, which are not supported in GitHub’s Mermaid renderer.
-The diagram is now a pure Mermaid code block, compatible with `README.md`.
-2. **Simplified Labels**: Shortened "Microsoft SSIS (Middleware)" to "Microsoft SSIS" for clarity and to fit GitHub’s rendering limits.
-3. **Maintained Structure**: Kept all key nodes (e.g., DSN Cloud Database, Azure SQL Database, PowerBI Service) and subgraphs (.NET RCM Application, Data Guardrails, etc.) to reflect the case study’s architecture.
+### Notes on Fixes
+1. **Resolved Parse Error**: Removed pipes (`|`) from edge labels (e.g., `HIPAA-Compliant Data`) and simplified to plain arrows (`-->`), which resolves the `Expecting 'SQE', ... got 'PS'` error.
+GitHub’s Mermaid parser struggles with pipes outside tables, and this adjustment ensures compatibility.
+2. **Verified Syntax**: Ensured all nodes and subgraphs use valid Mermaid syntax (`graph TD`, proper node definitions, and subgraph naming with underscores).
-4. **Time Update**: Adjusted the date and time to 05:09 PM CDT on June 11, 2025, as per the current system time.
+3. **Time Update**: Adjusted to 05:13 PM CDT on June 11, 2025, per the current system time.

-### Compatibility Notes
-- The Mermaid diagram will render directly in GitHub when the `README.md` is viewed, provided GitHub’s Mermaid support is enabled (which it is for most repositories).
+4. **Testing**: The revised diagram should render correctly on GitHub when the `README.md` is viewed, assuming Mermaid is enabled in the repository settings.
-- The diagram avoids nested complexity beyond subgraphs, ensuring it displays correctly without truncation or errors on GitHub.
-- CSS styling (e.g., the tech stack banner) remains intact and will display as intended in the rendered `README.md` on GitHub.

-This revised version should work seamlessly in your GitHub repository, providing a professional and functional visual for your case study.
-Let me know if you’d like further adjustments!
+### Testing Recommendation
+- Upload this `README.md` to your GitHub repository and preview it.
+If the diagram still doesn’t render, ensure GitHub Pages or a Mermaid-compatible renderer is enabled.
+You can also test it locally using a Mermaid live editor (e.g., mermaid.live) to confirm syntax.

+Let me know if you encounter further issues or need additional tweaks!